 What can I expect on arrival for my appointment?

-On arrival for your appointment, we'll chat through your completed health questionnaire, and discuss any problems you may be having and confirm that massage is suitable.
+On arrival for your appointment, we'll chat through your client details form, and discuss any problems you may be having.

 The treatment is a little different from a standard massage as it has been developed to help focus on some of the main discomforts and difficulties faced during pregnancy such as back pain, breathing, swollen ankles etc.